-Deliverable D3.2: Governance alternatives is presenting the effort to define the methodology for the development of Governance and Management (GM) model for ECHO as a Collaborative Networked Organisation (CNO) and implementing the second phase of the process - development, assessment and selection of the GM model alternative.
+Deliverable D3.10 is the first update of D3.2: Governance alternatives written in July 2020.
+It is presenting the effort to define the methodology for the development of Governance and Management (GM) model for ECHO as a Collaborative Networked Organisation (CNO) and implementing the second phase of the process - development, assessment and selection of the GM model alternative.

 The first phase was focussed on the analysis of the existing GM models, information sharing models (as a core to have on a network of organizations), and stakeholder expectations in order to define the needs and objectives for the GM model as well as to identify the Mission, Vision, Value proposition and Strategy for the ECHO CNO.
-Third phase is to accomplish a detailed design of the selected GM model and the fourth phase is transition planning, followed by implementation and maturity assessment for Initial Operating Capability (IOC) and Full Operating Capability (FOC), providing a mechanism for continuous improvement.
+The third phase is to accomplish a detailed design of the selected GM model, and the fourth phase is transition planning, followed by implementation and maturity assessment for Initial Operating Capability (IOC) and Full Operating Capability (FOC), providing a mechanism for continuous improvement.

 The focus in this document is the implementation of the Analytic Hierarchy Process (AHP) method for decision making in order to put a structure and discipline in the development of consensus on the GM model for ECHO.
 So, in addition to the general methodology the effort is on the development of a set of applications to support the process, based on AHP method and to organize set of events to engage large number of people from partner organisations and external stakeholders.
 The side effect is to build a GM community inside ECHO and among the four pilot projects, engaging European Cyber Security Organisation (ECSO) as well.
-Inside ECHO, this GM team is a core for the service group on Governance & Management Consulting that has to develop set of services for the ECHO Service (Customer) Catalogue.
+Inside ECHO, this GM team is a core for the service group on Governance & Management Consulting that has to develop a set of services for the ECHO Service (Customer) Catalogue.

-Development of the set of applications is to support not just ECHO task T3.3: Governance models definition in the development of D3.2, but to set up an environment for development of governance models for CNOs and other organisations.
+Development of the set of applications is to support not just ECHO task T3.3: Governance models definition in the development of D3.2 and it updates, but to set up an environment for development of governance models for CNOs and other organisations.